Volvo tech for stress-free driving

 HELPING HAND (AND FOOT): ADAPTIVE CRUISE CONTROL + PILOT ASSIST

-When you have a long freeway drive ahead, Volvo vehicles equipped with Adaptive Cruise Control with Pilot Assist make the journey more effortless.
+When you have a long freeway drive ahead, Volvo vehicles equipped with Adaptive Cruise Control and Pilot Assist make the journey more effortless.
 Engage the system, and your Volvo will take control of speed – maintaining a set distance (which you can specify) to the vehicle directly ahead.
-Pilot Assist is another form of semi-autonomous driving technology, capable of making subtle steering adjustments at up to 130km/h to help keep your Volvo centred in its lane.
+This technology enables you to make subtle steering adjustments at up to 130km/h, all the while keeping your Volvo centred in its lane.

 EXTRA EYES: BLIS

 Whether you’re in busy urban traffic or cruising along a freeway, there’s nothing like the confidence to change lane without fear of colliding with another vehicle you hadn’t seen coming.
 Volvo’s Blind Spot Information System (BLIS) provides this very reassurance, using radar sensors to monitor traffic approaching your vehicle from behind – and warn you visually and audibly.BRIGHTER EYES: ACTIVE HIGH BEAM